EICIT/AWS/CloudFormation/Auto_Create_Billing_Alarms/README.md

-# Auto Create 3 Billing Alarms
+# Auto Create 3 Billing Alarms & Email Notification

 This CF Template helps new users on AWS to automagically create 3 Billing Alerts with user input billing amounts to ensure you do not get any suprises at the end of the month.